robcazzaro/TetrisAnimation/README.md

 ### Draw the value:

-These will normally be called in a timer or ticker (see any example).
+These will normally be called in a timer or ticker (see the example).
 How often they are called will increase/decrease the speed of which the blocks drop.

 ```